pds-96/pds-96.github.io/content/authors/admin/_index.md

 TO BE UPDATED - -Hey there, I'm Devvrat, a generalist at the intersection of Business & Technology.
-I am pursuing a Master's in Aeronautics and Astronautics from the University of Washington and earned my stripes in Aerospace Engineering from the Indian Institute of Space Science and Technology.
+I have completed my Master's in Business Management from the Xavier Institute of Management (XLRI) and earned my stripes in Aerospace Engineering from the Indian Institute of Space Science and Technology.
-For around 4 years, I worked at the U R Rao Satellite Centre, Indian Space Research Organization, where I've had a blast playing with MATLAB, Simulink, Python, C++ to ensure things fly the way they are intended to.
-From analyzing spacecraft orbits to creating nifty models, I'm all about pushing the boundaries in aerospace tech and finding smart solutions with a bunch of awesome folks.
+For around 4 years, I worked at the U R Rao Satellite Centre, Indian Space Research Organization, where I've had a blast playing with MATLAB, Simulink, Python, C++ to ensure satellites function the way they are intended to.
+From analyzing the emerging business trends to analyzing tech developments, I'm all about building a career,,,,,

 <i class="fas fa-download  pr-1 fa-fw"></i> Download my <a href="/uploads/PriyDevvrat_Resume_April2025.pdf" target="_blank">resume</a>.</p>